Riverstone, New South Wales: History

-Prior to settlement and colonisation of Australia, the area that was to become known as Riverstone was inhabited by the Darug tribe.
+Prior to settlement and colonisation of Australia, the area that was to become known as Riverstone was inhabited by the Bediagal people of the Darug nation.
 Most of these people died due to introduced diseases following the arrival of the First Fleet, and the remainder were largely relocated to government farms and a series of settlements.

+18th & 19th centuries

 The Sydney Cove region originally settled in 1788 turned out to be unsuitable for farming, and after a number of years of near-famine in the colony, efforts were made to relocate food production inland to hopefully more climatically stable regions.
 In 1803 a government stock farm was established in what was to become the Riverstone/Marsden Park area, on the basis of the abundant water supply and good grazing land there.

 In 1804, the infamous Castle Hill convict rebellion broke out in nearby Castle Hill.
 Those who took part in the armed convict uprising who then tried to escape to the Hawkesbury would have traversed the Riverstone district.

 In 1810, Lieut-Col Maurice Charles O'Connell was granted 2,500 acres (10 km^{2}) of land in the district, which he named "Riverston Farm", after his birthplace in Ireland.
 (The "e" at the end first appeared on railway timetables in the 1860s, an apparent misprint that has become the accepted spelling, although in the Sydney region the name is still pronounced as though the "e" is not present).

 Originally, beef cattle farmed in the area were driven overland to the Hawkesbury River for transport by sailing ship to the convict settlement at Sydney Cove.
 The construction of the Sydney to Richmond Railway line in 1864 both eliminated the need for this and opened up the region to non-rural development.

+In June 1867 the largest flood in record happened in Riverstone, with flood waters up to 19.7 metres.
+A rescue was launched on 22 June 1867 by the station master at Blacktown to rescue the nine people still trapped in Riverstone.
+A journey of 10 miles (16 km) by boat was required to get the people to safety.

-An important meatworks was established there in 1878, undergoing various stages of rebuilding and expansion until it closed permanently in 1992.
+An important meatworks was established in the town in 1878, undergoing various stages of rebuilding and expansion until it closed permanently in 1992.

+Formal approval for Riverstone Public School was granted in 1879, and the school was completed and opened in January 1883.
+The school was originally built with a capacity of 42, but already had an average attendance of 41 in its first fortnight operating.
+It would be the only school in Riverstone until 1957.